PeterP22/PeterP22/README.md

 # 👋 Hi there!
 I'm an AI developer in my final semester at university, majoring in Artificial Intelligence (AI) and Machine Learning (ML).
-Always immersed in the latest tech trends, I am committed to developing solutions for intricate and demanding issues.
+Always immersed in the latest tech trends.
+I am committed to developing solutions for intricate and demanding issues.

 ## 🎯 Current Focus
 - Leveraging AI to curate and share valuable content on intriguing topics.
 Check out my weekly updates on [Twitter](https://twitter.com/peterpreketes).